The Basics of Buying a Business

 Knowing as much about the business as possible will help you understand its current success, challenges, and future opportunities.
-A few important people to have on your team include an attorney to help you draft the deal and an independent business valuation firm to determine the value and health of the business.
+There are a few important people to have on your team.
+In particular, an attorney to help you draft the deal.
+Secondly, you want to have an independent business valuation firm to determine the value and health of the business.

 Obtaining a business valuation is often the most important part of the due diligence process.
 A business valuation will determine how much the business is worth.
 It will also identify the strengths and weaknesses of the business and opportunities for growth.
 This knowledge will aid you as you negotiate the purchase price.